-193. A study from the University of North Carolina found that the two primary ingredients in JUUL pods, propylene glycol and vegetable glycerin (glycerol), by themselves, are toxic to cells, and that their toxicity increases when flavorings are added.
+(glycerol), by themselves, are toxic to cells, and that their toxicity increases when flavorings are added.
+110

-194. JUUL's documents show that it did not analyze its own flavoring compounds until 2018.
-JUUL knew that some of these chemical compounds were considered to be safe for oral ingestion but had not been tested or approved for inhalation.
-JUUL knew that some of these chemical compounds were classified as toxins, and again, had not been tested or approved for inhalation.
-Instead of disclosing the existence of both unknown and potential risks associated with inhalation of these flavors, JUUL gave them simple names such as "Crème Brûlée" and "Fruit Medley" and represented its product as safe.
+198. JUUL's documents show that it did not analyze its own flavoring compounds until 2018.
+JUUL and the Management Defendants knew that some of these chemical compounds were considered to be safe for oral ingestion but had not been tested or approved for inhalation.
+JUUL and the Management Defendants knew that some of these chemical compounds were classified as toxins, and again, had not been tested or approved for inhalation.
+Instead of disclosing the existence of both unknown and potential risks associated with inhalation of these flavors, JUUL, under the active direction and participation of the Management Defendants, them simple names such as "Crème Brûlée" and "Fruit Medley" and represented the JUUL product as safe.

-E. JUUL misrepresented and concealed the dangers inherent in its products, while misrepresenting the rigor of its own health and safety testing.
+E. JUUL and the Management Defendants misrepresented and concealed the dangers inherent in JUUL, while misrepresenting the rigor of JUUL's health and safety testing.